leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 Note that there are faster ways to implement DeltaNet's update rule (e.g. WY representations, etc.).
 We'll discuss that next time!

----
+### Computational forms of paralleled training

-But in practice, how do we actually calculate the running "sums" efficiently?
-Well, remember those leetcode job interview data structure questions you hate?
-Well... this is when they're relevant...
+In practice, how do we actually calculate the running "sums" efficiently?
+Remember those leetcode job interview data structure questions you hate?
+Well... this is when they become relevant...

 <div align="center">
     <img src="linear-attn-comp-forms.png" style="width:75%; height:75%;" />
 </div>

 The most naive way is to simply run a loop through the key-value pairs.
-This is the recurrent form, and this is what we should be doing at inference time.
+This is the **recurrent form**, and this is what we should be doing at inference time.
 But we can do much better than this.

-On the other extreme end is the fully parallel associative scan where we aggregate the running sums by powers of two.
-If you've implemented a Fenwick tree before, this is it.
+On the other extreme end is the **fully-parallel associative scan** where we first aggregate the running sums by powers of two, then do a second pass to propagate the running sums across the sequence.
+If you've implemented a Fenwick Tree before, this is roughly how it works.

-But in practice, we use the chunk-wise parallel form where we:
+But in practice, we use **chunk-wise parallelism** where we:

 1. Divide the sequence into chunks.
-2. Use the parallel form within chunks.
+2. Use fully-parallel associative scan within each chunk.
+And
 3. Use the recurrent form to propagate running sums across chunks.

 ---